 Now that you know not to use BMI for yourself – what should you use instead?

-If you want to know exactly how much fat you’re carrying around, to plan for a cut, then there’s a wide selection of tools and methods for that.
+If you want to know exactly how much fat you’re carrying around, to crunch some numbers before doing a cut, then there’s a wide selection of tools and methods for that.

 - Strip down to your underwear.

-- Step in front of your bathroom mirror.
+- Step in front of your mirror.

 That’s it.
 That’s the only measurement you need.
 No fancy equipment required.

 The reason this works so well is that everyone has their own references and this “method” captures that.
 What’s overweight for you might just be comfortable winter insulation for me.
 What’s too skinny for someone else might be exactly what you like.